What will the Mediterranean be like tomorrow? Perspectives from scientists

 Two days of conferences dedicated to the environment and biodiversity of the Gulf of Lion.

-Conference "Coastal ocean circulation, from regional to coastal scale.
-Example of the Gulf of Lion."
+Conference: “Coastal ocean circulation, from regional to coastal scale.
+The example of the Gulf of Lion.”

 By Yann Lerrede, Senior Lecturer, University of Montpellier – Geosciences Laboratory

-Marine currents vary according to the scale at which they are studied.
-The North Mediterranean Current, which runs east-west along the Ligurian, Provençal and Catalan coasts, accounts for most of the general surface circulation.
+Ocean currents vary in nature depending on the scale at which they are studied.
+The North Mediterranean Current, which runs from east to west along the Ligurian, Provençal, and Catalan coasts, accounts for most of the general surface circulation.
 Some intrusions of this current sporadically invade the continental shelf of the Gulf of Lion.
-On this scale, wind-driven currents and the dilution of rivers, particularly the Rhône, dominate.
+At this scale, it is the currents induced by winds and the dilution of rivers, particularly the Rhône, that dominate.
 In winter, large convection cells feed denser water into the deep waters of the Mediterranean.
-Finally, as we move closer to the coast, wave-induced currents, particularly longshore drift, dominate.
+Finally, closer to the coast, currents induced by waves, particularly longshore drift, dominate.

 By Frédéric Bouchette, Senior Lecturer, University of Montpellier – Geosciences Laboratory

 Where do the 250 km of sandy coastline in Languedoc-Roussillon come from?
 Why are they there?
 How long have they been there?
-How did they form?
-What are the major stages in their evolution?
-What are the major mechanisms that have controlled their development?
-All these questions will be addressed using a few examples and illustrated with a wide range of data, including geophysical imagery, airborne imagery, sedimentary geology, numerical modelling, underwater and field observation.
-The presentation will also show that a coastline has a life of its own that goes far beyond human control.
+How were they formed?
+What are the main stages in their evolution?
+What are the main mechanisms that controlled their formation?
+All these questions will be addressed using a few examples and illustrated with a wide range of data, including geophysical imaging, airborne imaging, sedimentary geology, digital modeling, underwater observation, and fieldwork.
+The presentation will also seek to show that a coastline has a life of its own that goes far beyond human control.